KIPAX Action Photography

 National (Was Conference) Leagues.
 Premier, North and South

 These leagues require a licence that can be obtained from the National league.
 You will need to use the contact details from the league website.
 The criteria seems to be 2m Public Liability cover and a good reason for them to issue a licence.
-This email was correct for 2015/16 season..
-Michaela Lock Michaela@thenationalleague.org.uk
+This email was correct for 2016/17 season..
+Oliver@thenationalleague.org.uk

 You can also apply to an individual club for a licence number.
 The league issue all clubs with a licence. the club can then issue numbers to whoever they see fit.
 For example my Accrington Stanley licence was ASFC001 as issued by the club, My name and this number was given to the league who then circulated it to all clubs.
 Our local newpapers where issued numbers by the club as was anyone else they saw fit.
 Some National league clubs are known to have handed out 10-20 numbers while others none.
 You can use the licence to get into any National league ground by sending a FAX/Email.
 So long as your name and number is on the list supplied by the league then you will normally be given accreditation.

 There are no known accreditation schemes for womens football (Nov 2017) for womens super league or regional leagues.
 However I have come accross big games such as cup finals where I have been asked for DataCo licence or press card.
 I guess it is down to the competition and/or venue.
 I would advise not to turn up Unannounced.
 All clubs have contact details so get in touch first.
 Then at the game introduce yourself to both managers and the match officials

 Junior football Boys/Girls